mattiamanzati/schema-is-all-you-need/slides.md

 This may seem trivial, but we basically have added a cost of defining manually a function that performs the same work of validation but in the other way back.

 This function is one of the critical point of our application, doing it wrong may result in unexpected user data loss.

+Did you noticed that the previous slide had a bug?
+Instead of using toJSON over a date it called toString, and that whould have resulted in a data loss.
 -->

 ---

 # Property based testing

+<<< ./samples-00-manual-encode-fastcheck.ts

 <!--
 One way of being sure that we succefully implemented that encode function is through something called "property based testing", where instead of testing a function with a given user value, we describe the properties we expect from that encode function.